Eat 30 different fruits and vegetables, nuts, seeds and herbs a week

 Role of Gut Microbes

 Our gut microbiome is essential for breaking down plant fibres and transforming phytochemicals into beneficial compounds.
 These microbes have more genes than humans and are adept at interacting with the food we eat, providing us with vital nutrients and health benefits.
-They also play a vital role in the production of enzymes and neurotransmitters, such as dopamine, adrenaline, and oxytocin.
-A healthy gut microbiome can improve digestion, boost the immune system, and even influence mood and mental health.
+They also play a crucial role in the production of enzymes and neurotransmitters, such as dopamine, adrenaline, and oxytocin.
+A healthy gut microbiome can enhance digestion, bolster the immune system, and even impact mood and mental health.
 The diversity of gut microbes is directly linked to the variety of plants in our diet, emphasising the importance of plant diversity for optimal health.

 Historical and Evolutionary Perspective

 The evolution of our gut physiology underscores the significance of plants in our diet.
 Our gut microbes thrive on a variety of plant fibres, producing beneficial chemicals that support our health.
-This evolutionary relationship shows how integral plant diversity is to our well-being.
+This evolutionary relationship highlights the profound importance of plant diversity to our well-being.
 Throughout history, humans have consumed a wide range of plant-based foods, adapting to their local environments and seasonal availability.
 This diverse diet helped to ensure a broad spectrum of nutrients and fostered a robust gut microbiome.

 Microbe Specificity: Tailoring Your Diet for Gut Health